AdaCore/spark2014/docs/lrm/source/subprograms.rst

 4. A statement or pragma is said to be a "ghost statement" if

-   * It occurs within a ghost subprogram or package; or
+   * it occurs within a ghost subprogram or package; or

+   * it is a call to a ghost procedure; or

+   * it is an assignment statement whose target is a ghost variable; or

-   * It is the innermost enclosing statement or pragma of a name denoting a ghost entity.
+   * it is a pragma which encloses a name denoting a ghost entity.

 .. _tu-nt-ghost_entities-05: